Brexit Questions and Answers

 - EU VAT rules continue to apply in NI

-In December 2020, the Joint Committee, which oversees the implementation of the Protocol, agreed clarifications which eased some concerns of traders and hauliers around the new checks and administration, even if only temporarily.
+- December 2020: The Joint Committee agreed clarifications which eased some concerns of traders and hauliers around the new checks and administration, even if only temporarily.
 The Committee agreed some flexibility and ‘grace periods’ for the implementation of the Protocol-related checks.
 There are ‘grace periods’ for supermarket suppliers, and for certain chilled meat products which are usually prohibited for import into the EU.

-The EU and UK have been engaged in discussions about the implementation of the Protocol.
-In July 2021, the UK Government published a Command Paper on the Protocol which sets out what it calls a ‘compromise model’ including new arrangements for trade in goods and for the governance of the agreement.
-The EU has said it will not renegotiate the Protocol but seeks “creative solutions, within the framework of the Protocol”.
-It argues that an SPS or veterinary agreement, whereby the UK follows EU rules in certain areas, would resolve many of the current issues.
+- July 2021: The UK Government published a Command Paper on the Protocol which sets out what it calls a ‘compromise model’, including new arrangements for trade in goods and for the governance of the agreement.
+The EU said it will not renegotiate the Protocol.

-In September 2021, Lord Frost laid a Written Ministerial Statement in Parliament stating that the Government will continue to operate the Protocol as it is currently – i.e. with the current grace periods – in order to “provide space for potential further discussions, and to give certainty and stability to businesses”.
-The European Commission has noted the statement.
+- September 2021: Then UK Brexit Minister Lord Frost laid a Written Ministerial Statement in Parliament stating that the Government will continue to operate the Protocol as it is currently – i.e. with the grace periods – in order to “provide space for potential further discussions, and to give certainty and stability to businesses”.
+The European Commission noted the statement.

 SPS refers to sanitary and phytosanitary measures which are designed to protect animal, plant and public health.
 This ensures that food imported, and supplied to consumers and animals, is safe to eat, and free from disease.
 The EU has strict measures to protect its single market and reduce the risk of health threats and diseases being introduced to the market.
 Checks are carried out on agri-food products, live animals, and plants.